 This list of side effects is not comprehensive.
 Ask a healthcare professional for more details regarding the possible side effects of a particular medication.

 Many people rely on home remedies and natural treatments to alleviate their acne symptoms.
 Certain lifestyle changes may help prevent acne from worsening or recurring.
 Home remedies, natural treatments options, and lifestyle changes are all ways that people who live with acne can try to reduce their symptoms.
-Many natural supplements taken by people to help with their acne are not approved by the FDA.
 Here are some popular home and natural remedies for acne:

 - Reduce stress.
 You can reduce stress by exercising, sleeping more, or meditating.
-Hormones released during moments of stress have been shown to increase the skin’s oil production, which can cause more acne.
+Hormones released during periods of stress have been shown to increase the skin’s oil production, which can cause more acne.

 - Use tea tree oil.
-Spot treat blemishes with tea tree oil or use cleansers, moisturizers, or scrubs that contain it.
+Treat blemishes with tea tree oil or use cleansers, moisturizers, or scrubs that contain it.
 Tea tree oil naturally fights bacteria and reduces inflammation.

 - Apply witch hazel.
 After cleansing, use witch hazel as a toner.
 Witch hazel is antibacterial and has anti-inflammatory and healing qualities.